 In a country twice as big as France, you find completely different ecosystems and climates, which is precisely one of the interests of a trip to Colombia.
 From the Andes with snow-capped peaks, the green Amazon, the coffee zone, deserts and beaches, there is something for every traveler.

-To give you a little overview of places to visit, we have prepared our list of favorite sites.
+To give you a little overview of the places to visit, we have prepared our list of favorite sites.

 Medellin, the second largest city in Colombia, is a modern city and honors its nickname “City of Eternal Spring” (also like Trujillo in northern Peru)!
 Today it has 4 million inhabitants and is definitely part of your itinerary in Colombia.